TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 </select>
 ```

-Your current choices get loaded in.
+To begin with, your hero's data gets loaded in.

 ```js
 const nameInput = document.querySelector("#name")